Back in January, my family decided we would get rid of half of our belongings. This was our New Year’s resolution to help us cut down on clutter.

-I tell you what…after 5 months, progress is slow.
+It felt great to get rid of that much stuff.
+But, after 5 months, I will tell you that progress is slow.
 Really slow.
 Almost at a standstill in fact.

-I Justify Each and Every Item with One of the Following Excuses:
+3 Excuses I Use to Justify Each and Every Item

 - I know it just sits there collecting dust, but it’s a family heirloom.
 (Insert deceased relative’s name here) would be mortified if they knew I got rid of it.

 - I remember when (insert living relative’s name here) gave this to me for (insert special occasion).
 I couldn’t possibly donate or sell it.
 They put so much thought and money into the gift.

 - I spent so much money on that.
 I hate the thought of selling it at a yard sale and only making back 1/10 the cost of what I spent on it originally.
 I’d really rather just hang onto it.

 When looking to say goodbye to all of these things that have such a stronghold on you, the emotional struggle is real.